Is your self-esteem low? Do you love being an INFJ?

 If given a choice, do you want to be another personality type?

-From time to time, I will receive emails from INFJ readers (usually the younger ones) telling me that they hate or don’t like to be an INFJ.
+From time to time, I will receive self-hatred emails from INFJ readers who have low self-esteem. (usually the younger ones).
+They told me that they hate or don’t like to be an INFJ.
 They complain about how extroverts have an easier life than them:

 - People are more drawn to extroverts.
 They don’t need much effort to make friends.

 - They have more success in their careers because the society favors extroversion.